The Best Noise-Canceling Headphones

 The Bose QuietComfort 35 are a close runner-up, with crisper sound quality and a looser fit that doesn't put as much pressure on your head.
 However, they didn’t cancel noise as well as the Sony during our tests and cost $80 more.

 The Bose QuietControl 30 are our favorite in-ear pair.
-The earpieces fit snugly, so they block out sound without making our ears sore or falling out.
+The earpieces fit snugly, so they'll block out sound without hurting your ears.
 While they don’t sound as natural or offer as many features as the Sony, they're wireless, so they're less bulky and easy to carry.
 Not only do they last up to 10 hours before needing a charge, but the neckband is so lightweight and well-balanced, we often forgot we were wearing them.
 At $300, they're also the most expensive option.

 Its closest competitor is another Bose model, the QuietComfort 20.
 These wired noise cancelers impressed us with the best noise cancellation of all other in-ear contenders.
 But they just weren’t as convenient as the wireless Bose QuietControl 30.
-A clunky module that holds the noise-canceling technology (imagine a mini laptop charger) made them harder to carry and filled up our pockets.
+We dislike the clunky module that holds the noise-canceling technology — imagine stuffing a mini laptop charger in your pocket.
 But if you don't mind the weight, they're approximately $50 cheaper.

 How We Found the Best Noise-Canceling Headphones